wr0ngway/pytivo-video-manager/README.txt

    these two items determine which metadata is displayed first in the info screen and which is ignored.
    Spelling and case are significant - the name must match exactly.
-The default values are those values given above
+The default values are those values given above metaspace = name name determines that there should be a blank line in the display AFTER the indicated metadata items.
+The default is an empty list so there will be no blank lines

+infolabelpercent=30
+   specifies the width, in percentage of the label field on the info screen.
+Default is 30, but I have found that 20 works well for HD screens

 	c) You need to tell vidmgr about your Tivos.
 For each tivo, you need to specify the name and